 OWNER CHRIS ACHELPOHL

 * "The Outhouse."
-This charming structure houses not only the spacious handicapped-accessible, heated and air-conditioned bathroom and adjacent storage room but also a 24' by 14' screened porch with cozy porch furniture, a cot, a handmade rustic dining table with chairs and a unique bench made from an antique Army crate, and more!
+This charming structure houses not only the spacious handicapped-accessible, heated and air-conditioned bathroom but also a 24' by 14' screened porch with cozy porch furniture, a cot, a handmade rustic dining table with chairs and a unique bench made from an antique Army crate, and more!
 You'll find an electric skillet, toaster, microwave, charcoal grill, electric roaster, coffeemaker, and other useful conveniences.
 Outside, there's even a commercial 2-compartment sink with hot and cold water for dishwashing.

 * "The Bunkhouse Bedroom."
 Tired of sleeping in a tent or in the back of your stock trailer?
 Try out the comfy full-sized bed in the Bunkhouse Bedroom instead!
 With handmade cedar furniture, western lamps, woven rugs and whimsical decor, this pine-paneled retreat will spoil you!
 Equipped with a fan, heater, clock/radio/CD player, small fridge, coffee maker and microwave, the Bunkhouse Bedroom really beats a tent at the end of a long day on the trail.
 A cot is available, too.
 It's a dry cabin, so you must use The Outhouse when nature calls.
 Sleeps 1-3.

 * "Cabin 7."
 The highly popular Cabin 7 sleeps 6, with a queen bed, 2 twin beds (you are welcome to push them together if needed) plus a cozy loft, accessed by a ladder, that sleeps 2 small people.
 The loft has a foam pad but you may bring an inflatable mattress (no bigger than queen) if you like!
 Cabin 7 has a small fridge, microwave, toaster, coffeepot, and more!
 Outside there is a small portable grill - you provide the gas bottle.
 There's an AC with remote and space heater with remote, too.
 With its full front porch, and close proximity to "The Outhouse" (it's a dry cabin), Cabin 7 is a big hit!